Do I need Planning Permission?

 Permitted development is a formal notification to your planning authority of your proposed development, examples being:

 We will advise you whether your project is subject to permitted development.

-Our work on your planning permission is free of charge* unless you decide not to buy your building from us once the application is complete.
+Our work on your planning permission is free of charge unless you decide not to proceed with your building from us once the application is complete (charges may be incurred for this).
 You will however, have to pay your local authority fees and these are based on the size of building.

 **Only required in Scotland

 If your building is in Scotland you will need to get a Building Warrant and S&A will complete this work for you as a part of the planning process.
 A Building Warrant is in addition to a planning application and the two don’t work together, so you can be allocated one without the other, but you need both before you can commence the build.